rafa-sr/quake3_log_parser/README.md

 To execute all the tests run this command  ```bundle exec rspec```.

-But there's more options, you'll see a table below with the options:
+But there are more options, see the table below:

 | Option                                                    | Command                                                           |
 |-----------------------------------------------------------|-------------------------------------------------------------------|